BitGo Wallet Types

 BitGo offers the following on-chain wallet types:

 Multi-party computation (MPC) wallets at BitGo use threshold signature schemes (TSS).
-Whether a wallet is multisignature or threshold signature scheme (TSS) is dependent on its blockchain.
+Whether a wallet is multisignature or MPC is dependent on its blockchain.
 Functionally, both signature schemas offer the same level of security and signing by multiple co-signers, but their integrations differ.
-To learn more, see Multisignature vs TSS.
+To learn more, see Multisignature vs MPC.

 Every wallet type at BitGo has unique features and functionality that determine integration flows for wallet creation and transacting.
 To learn more about the different flows and see how they compare, see Wallets Overview and Transact Overview.